ostdotcom/ost-sdk-js/README.md

     ```js
     /* Mandatory API parameters: */

+    // ChainId for which details needs to be fetched.
+Only origin chainId and OST-specific auxiliary chainIds are allowed.
     let chainId = '2000';
-    // ChainId for which details needs to be fetched.

     chainsService.get({ chain_id: chainId })
         .then(function(res) { console.log(JSON.stringify(res)); })